 The Career Center for Working Professionals (CCWP) serves Langone and Executive M.B.A. students, as well as over 100,000+ Stern alumni.
-The CCWP offers a wide range of best in class services - individual counseling sessions, career development workshops and webinars, industry panel discussions, networking events, online resources and job postings - designed to assist students and alumni with ongoing career advancement and professional development.
-Additionally, the CCWP partners with experienced hire recruiters and hiring managers to provide opportunities at all levels to the Stern community while giving companies direct access to our students and alumni through job postings, speaking engagements, and panels.
+The CCWP offers a wide range of best-in-class services - individual coaching sessions, career development workshops and webinars, industry panel discussions, networking events, online resources and job postings - designed to assist students and alumni with ongoing career advancement and professional development.
+Select part-time MBA students have the option of participating in the Langone IGNITE program, which mirrors the full-time MBA IGNITE program described above.
+Additionally, the CCWP partners with experienced-hire recruiters and hiring managers to provide opportunities at all levels to the Stern community while giving companies direct access to students and alumni through job postings, speaking engagements, and panels.
 The experienced CCWP staff provides year-round career guidance, with extended evening hours to accommodate working professionals.